Code-Institute-Submissions/weightbearer/README.md

 ## Deployment

-This section should describe the process you went through to deploy the project to a hosting platform (e.g. GitHub Pages or Heroku).
+I used GitHub as the host for this project, and Gitpod to write it, using just one branch.
+I took part in the Code Institute hackathon while completing this project, learning a lot about the benefit of branches from the more experienced students in our time.
+In hindsight I would have used branches from the start of this project but I already had the major structure and feel of the site completed at that point.

+All of the images used on the website except for the logos for the external press links are hosted within the Gitpod repository.
+I had initially included mp3s on the music page so users could listen to the band directly within their browser, but my mentor advised me that this adds a large amount of content to the page for not much benefit, especially because I've linked to Spotify, YouTube and Bandcamp.

 In particular, you should provide all details of the differences between the deployed version and the development version, if any, including:
 - Different values for environment variables (Heroku Config Vars)?
 - Different configuration files?
-- Separate git branch?

 In addition, if it is not obvious, you should also describe how to run your code locally.
+ADDING CLONING INFORMATION HERE

 ## Credits

 ### Content
-- Header and footer formats borrowed from CI course content
+- The header and footer formats were borrowed from existing CI course content, namely the Whiskey Drop and resume projects respectively.
+- Bootstrap's [navbar documentation]https://getbootstrap.com/docs/4.0/components/navbar/ helped me break down and customise the navigation classes they have.
+- W3Schools' guide on [Bootstrap's media class]](https://www.w3schools.com/Bootstrap/bootstrap_media_objects.asp) allowed me to get out of a CSS hole of my own making.

 ### Media
 - Photography and graphic designs were provided directly by the band, with the graphics being designed by [Secret Industries](https://www.instagram.com/secretindustries/).